restorando/graphql-query-whitelist/README.md

-# graphql-query-whitelisting
+# graphql-query-whitelist
-A simple GraphQL query whitelisting middleware for express
+A simple GraphQL query whitelist middleware and API for express

 # Rationale